What Foods Are High In Inositol?

 Beans

-Most varieties of beans are really high in inositol!
-Adding great northern beans, green beans, lima beans kidney beans, peas, and/or soybeans to your diet adds a great source of protein, fiber, and inositol.
+Most varieties of beans are high in inositol and are a staple for managing insulin resistance!
+Adding great northern beans, green beans, lima beans kidney beans, peas, and/or soybeans as a side to your meals adds a great source of protein, fiber, and inositol to your nutrition.
 In ½ cup of beans, there are about between 80 – 200 mg of inositol per serving.

 Buckwheat

 In addition to being a good source of inositol, buckwheat is high in fiber, protein, and antioxidants.
-This can help with cardiovascular health, high blood sugar, and GI issues.
-I highly recommend adding buckwheat to your diet!
+This can help with cardiovascular health, high blood sugar, insulin resistance, and GI issues.
+I highly recommend substituting your favorite meals you typically have noodles with with buckwheat noodles.
+That way you can still keep the meals and flavors you love, but instead use ingredients that can benefit your PCOS!

 Cabbage